On Fock covariance for product systems and the reduced Hao-Ng isomorphism problem by discrete actions

 which is a C*-algebra.
-The other two conditions follow by the fact that $\al_{\fh}(\la_p(X_p)) = \la_p(X_p)$ for all $p \in P$ and $\fh\in \fH$, the covariant relations of the crossed product and that $\la$ is a product system representation.
-Indeed, for condition (ii) we have that
+The other two conditions follow by the fact that we have the equality $\al_{\fh}(\la_p(X_p)) = \la_p(X_p)$ for all $p \in P$ and $\fh\in \fH$, the covariant relations of the crossed product and that $\la$ is a product system representation.
+Indeed, for condition (ii) we have

 By considering finite linear combinations and their norm-limits we obtain